 - View the results in your Analytics and export them

-Learn how to display Slido in this 40s video:
+Learn how to do it in this 1-minute video:

-- Use our free Switcher app to seamlessly switch between Slido and any presentation format such as Keynote, Prezi, PPT or PDF
+- Use our free Switcher app to seamlessly switch between Slido and any presentation format such as PowerPoint for Mac, Keynote, Prezi, or PDF

 A good introduction is critical to get your attendees or colleagues on board with Slido.
 Before you start, let your participants know you’ll be using Slido and explain the steps for joining the conversation.